simonmcmanus/triggerback/README.md

 ###trigger(eventName, params, callback)

-Run all functions in parallel bound to the event passing the params as the first param.
-When all functions are complete the callback will run.
+Run all functions bound to the event in parallel passing the params as the first arg.
+When all functions are complete fire the callback.

 ###off(eventName)